Gustavo García-Siller: Priesthood

-From 1990 to 1999, Garcia-Siller served as rector of the Holy Spirit Missionaries' houses of studies in Lynwood and Long Beach, California, and in Portland, Oregon.
+Returning to the United States in 1990, Garcia-Siller was named as rector of the Holy Spirit Missionaries' houses of studies in Lynwood and Long Beach, California, and in Portland, Oregon.
 On December 15, 1998, Garcia-Siller became a citizen of the United States.

-Garcia-Siller was rector of his order's theologate in Oxnard, California, from 1999 to 2002, also serving in three parishes of the Archdiocese of Los Angeles.
-He was then named superior of the Holy Spirit Missionaries' vicariate for the United States and Canada in 2002.
+In 1999, Garcia-Siller was appointed rector of the Missionaries theologate in Oxnard, California, also serving pastoral roles in three parishes of the Archdiocese of Los Angeles.
+The Missionaries named him as superior of their vicariate for the United States and Canada in 2002.

 Auxiliary Bishop of Chicago

-On January 24, 2003, Garcia-Siller was appointed auxiliary bishop of the Archdiocese of Chicago and Titular Bishop of Oescus by Pope John Paul II.
-He received his episcopal consecration on March 19, 2003, from Cardinal Francis George, with Bishops Raymond E. Goedert and Ricardo Urquidi serving as co-consecrators.
+On January 24, 2003, Garcia-Siller was appointed auxiliary bishop of Chicago and Titular Bishop of Oescus by Pope John Paul II.
+He received his episcopal consecration on March 19, 2003, at Holy Name Cathedral in Chicago from Cardinal Francis George, with Bishops Raymond E. Goedert and Ricardo Urquidi serving as co-consecrators.
 As an auxiliary bishop, Garcia-Siller served as episcopal vicar for Vicariate V and the Cardinal's liaison to the Hispanic community.

 Archbishop of San Antonio

 On October 14, 2010, Pope Benedict XVI named Garcia-Siller to succeed José Gómez as Archbishop of San Antonio.
 His installation took place on November 23, 2010.
 Along with Gómez, he is one of the highest-ranking Mexican-American bishops in the United States.

+In March 2024, Garcia-Siller banned the Mission of Divine Mercy (MDM), a Catholic retreat house in New Braunfels, Texas, and the priest who was running it.
+MDM had refused to delete a posting on its website in which a member said that God told him Pope Francis was a "usurper" and an "enemy of the Church".